Surasia/UltimateMarkup/README.md

 This custom markup has been created with files from Halo 5 and Infinite servers, using markups from Halo 5 Forge build 1.194.6192.2 and Halo Infinite build 222249.22.06.08.1730-0.hirc.

 **Halo Infinite © Microsoft Corporation.
 Halo 5 Forge © Microsoft Corporation.
-SurasiaMarkup was created under Microsoft's "Game Content Usage Rules" using assets from Halo Infinite and Halo 5 Forge, and it is not endorsed by or affiliated with Microsoft.**
+UltimateMarkup was created under Microsoft's "Game Content Usage Rules" using assets from Halo Infinite and Halo 5 Forge, and it is not endorsed by or affiliated with Microsoft.**

 ## Installation:
 ------------